amorris28/artificial_ecosystem_selection/README.md

 All metadata are included in the `Data/` directory of this repository.

 Sequencing data (16S rRNA sequences) can be download from the NCBI SRA here:

-The Silva taxonomic database version that we used to assign taxonomy with DADA2 can be downloaded with these commands:
+The Silva taxonomic database version that we used to assign taxonomy with DADA2 can be downloaded from Zenodo [here](https://zenodo.org/record/4587955).

+Or you can download it from the command line by using `curl`:

 ```
 curl https://zenodo.org/record/4587955/files/silva_species_assignment_v138.1.fa.gz --output tax/silva_species_assignment_v138.1.fa.gz